IamAdiSri/hpc-net/README.md

 ### Step 3: Install P4-Utils

 The P4-Utils library makes it convenient to build and deploy p4 programs to switches in Mininet.

-Run the following commands, in order;
+To install, run the following commands, in order;

 ```bash
 git clone https://github.com/nsg-ethz/p4-utils.git